M-earnest/tutorial_jupyter_books/content/2_host/troubleshooting.md

 Therefore, we will show you some common errors and solutions.
 If the recommended solutions do not work or your error is not mentioned, feel free to contact us either via opening an [Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) on the [course template repo](https://github.com/M-earnest/course_template_diler) or e-mail and we'll try to get back to you ASAP.

+## Next Chapter:
+On the next chapter, you will master the basics of creating and editing files, formatting with Markdown, and embedding media.